 This article is for informational purposes only and is not intended as credit repair.

 It’s almost impossible to open your email or surf online without stumbling across ads to “repair your credit” or “fix your credit.”
-Companies that pledge instant and remarkable improvements to your credit cannot deliver on their lofty promises.
+Generally speaking, companies that pledge instant and remarkable improvements to your credit cannot deliver on their lofty promises.

 These days, with credit at a premium, families are suddenly finding that they may be rejected for credit cards, loans, and mortgages, and the temptation to pay for services to “fix” the problem on their credit report can certainly be enticing.
 While there are steps that consumers can take to repair bad credit, all of these steps require little to no money, just time.
 There’s usually no reason to pay someone to do these things for you, and no one can or should promise to improve your credit.
 The majority of these credit repair company offers cost significant money, and they often are unable to deliver on their grand promises.

-Another fraudulent method is to recommend that you open a new social security number or employer identification number.
-This is also illegal and fraudulent and definitely does not work.
+Another fraudulent method they may recommend is that you open a new social security number or employer identification number.
+This is also fraudulent and does not work.

 Keep in mind that any legal, ethical method to repairing credit can be done by you, without any fee.
 This includes sending a 100-word statement to the credit agencies, explaining your delinquencies, disputing any inaccurate information, and continuing to pay bills on time.